python/cpython/Doc/library/profile.rst

    As the :class:`cProfile.Profile` class cannot be calibrated, custom timer functions should be used with care and should be as fast as possible.
-For the best results with a custom timer, it might be necessary to hard-code it in the C source of the internal :mod:`_lsprof` module.
+For the best results with a custom timer, it might be necessary to hard-code it in the C source of the internal :mod:`!_lsprof` module.

 Python 3.3 adds several new functions in :mod:`time` that can be used to make precise measurements of process or wall-clock time.
 For example, see